NASA-AMMOS/MMGIS/README.md

        `\c mmgis`
        `CREATE EXTENSION postgis;`
        `exit`
+   In the above `\c` attaches to the database and `CREATE EXTENSION` enables PostGIS by creating a spatial reference table within that database.

 1. PHP, GDAL and Python2 are weaker dependencies (without them not everything will work)

    - PHP [7+](https://www.php.net/downloads.php) \* php-pdo php-mysqli pdo_sqlite modules enabled